Juanpa8830/React-Math-magicians/README.md

 > Describe between 1-3 key features of the application.

-- This is an initial configuration od an app with react.
+- This is React application that displays a basic calculator
 - This also has linters configured.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>